Source-robotics/SSG48-gripper-docs/docs/page6_safety.md

 ## **Temperature warning**

 The gripper has built in termistor in motor coils that will stop it from reaching too high temperatures.
 That limit is 75 degrees.
 After it is reached the temperature error will be triggered and the gripper will go do idle mode.
+This temperature limit can be changed via UART commands-

 ## **Gripper force**